Course Planning

 • Senior Thesis (PHIL 497) - if approved by Philosophy Department to do a significant undergraduate research project.

-Any 2-3 philosophy courses at the 300- or 400- level necessary to complete the major.
+Any additional philosophy courses at the 300- or 400- level necessary to complete the major.

 Planning Recommendations:

 The degree path for Philosophy is quite flexible.
-Please work closed with your advisor in choosing courses.
+Please work closely with your advisor in choosing courses.

 Capstone Planning: